SergiosSinanis/SergiosSinanis/README.md

 <strong style="font-size: 32px;">🌐 **Connect with me**</strong>
 ---

 I’m always open to discussing new ideas, collaborations, or just chatting about tech!
-Feel free to reach out to me through Discord.
+Feel free to reach out to me through Discord or e-mail.

 Thanks for stopping by!
 Check out my repositories and feel free to star any projects you like. 🚀